aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/linear-extrusion/applying-twist/_index.md

 // ExEnd:InitializeBaseProfile
 ```

-## Step 3: Create a Scene
+## Step 3: Create a Scene to Host Your Nodes

-Create a 3D scene to host the extruded nodes.
+A `Scene` object is the container for all 3‑D entities (meshes, lights, cameras, etc.).

 ```java
 // ExStart:CreateScene